What Our Customers Say:

 PHOTOS: 1) Beekeeper and retired pastor Bob Weeks at one of our bee yards

-2: A local Scout Troop installs hive stands at the Verona UMC bee yard as part of an Eagle Scout project
+2: A local Scout Troop installs hive stands at one of our bee yards as part of an Eagle Scout project

 3) An order of our honey sent from Staunton to Oman in the Middle East